-You might not be able to pronounce his name but we promise that won’t even matter when you get your hands on this bad boy.
-With delicate green leaves and red-tinged stems, he stands out among the plant crowd.
+You might not be able to pronounce his name but we promise that won’t even matter when you get your hands on one of these bad boys.

 Difficulty level: medium